This post may contain affiliate links which won’t change your price but will share some commission.

-We love to make these blackberry scones every summer when we can get blackberries at their freshest, plumpiest, juiciest best.
-We try to visit a local u-pick berry picking patch each year, just for the fun of picking our own blackberries right off the bushes.
-It's one of our favorite activities as a family.
+We love to make these blackberry scones every summer when we can get blackberries at their freshest, plumpest, juiciest best.
+We try to visit a local u-pick berry patch each year, just for the fun of picking our own blackberries right off the bushes.
+It’s one of our favorite activities as a family.

 Then we make all sorts of delicious berry treats like blackberry swirl ice cream, blackberry nectarine crumble, and homemade blackberry pie.
 And these blackberry scones, of course.

-What is the difference between British scones and American scones?
+What Is the Difference Between British Scones and American Scones?

 These fruity blackberry scones are an American adaptation, where mix-ins like fruit or chocolate are much more the norm.